Have you ever considered how much power people’s eyes have?

 Before sin, Adam could look on Eve’s naked frame and she felt no shame and nothing to hide, and vice versa.
 This wasn’t just about having a “good body” the way we think of it.
 In our day, when someone says another person has a good body, what they often mean is, “I find that person’s body attractive.”

 When Adam and Eve looked upon each other, it was much more than that.
 Their bodies were good in the truest, fullest sense of the word.
-There was no corruption, no evil intent, no disease, no shame, no unholy desire, no trauma, no addiction residing anywhere in their bodies.
+Good like clean air is good.
+Good like a ripe piece of fruit is good.
+Good like a baby in her mother’s arms is good.
+As the first man and woman looked upon each other, there was no corruption, no evil intent, no disease, no shame, no unholy desire, no trauma, no addiction residing anywhere in their bodies.
 Their bodies were filled to overflowing with God’s breath of life, and so their bodies were very good.
-From the tops of the heads to the souls of their feet, their bodies were full of goodness.
+From the tops of their heads to the souls of their feet, their bodies were full of goodness.

-So as Adam looked at Eve, she was safe before his eyes.
+So as Adam looked at Eve, she was safe, honored, and even blessed by his gaze.
 This was true not only because she was very good, but because he was too.
 She need not doubt his inner thoughts or intentions, she need not fear his eyes anywhere upon her.
 His eyes were very good.
 The same was true as Eve looked at Adam.

 We all feel the longing to see and be seen in this way, but in a fallen world, we know that others’ eyes compare us and evaluate us.
 We look in the mirror and do the same thing.
 We know others’ eyes are prone to judgment, loathing, lusting, using, and consuming one another.
 Even on our best days, we know if any eye looks closely enough, they will be able to find fault.